Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for three-cell networks with asymmetric inputs

 \subsection{Lattice structures}

-We characterize now, for the three-cell networks with asymmetric inputs, the lattice of the synchrony subspaces annotated with the eigenfunctions of the corresponding quotient networks.
-This is the last step needed to understand which synchrony subspaces are $\mu$-simple, $\mu$-semisimple or $\mu$-defective and $\mu$-maximal or $\mu$-submaximal.
-After this, we are in conditions to apply the results presented in Section~\ref{sec:ssbresults}.

-In the representation of the annotated lattices of synchrony subspaces given below, the bottom element is the full-synchrony subspace and the top element is the network phase space.
-Whenever there are synchrony subspaces with dimension $2$, they correspond to the middle elements.
-Each element is labeled with the eigenfunctions of the corresponding quotient network.
-So the bottom element is labeled with the valency eigenfunction $\upsilon$.
+We characterize now, for the three-cell networks with asymmetric inputs, the lattice of synchrony subspaces.
+Here, the bottom element is the full-synchrony subspace and the top element is the network phase space.
+Whenever there are synchrony subspaces with dimension two, they correspond to the middle elements.
+Each lattice element is labelled with the eigenvalues of the corresponding quotient network.
+So the bottom element is labelled with the valency eigenvalue $\upsilon$.

-Consider a connected network $N$ with three cells and asymmetric inputs, a generic coupled cell system $f^N$ and the corresponding Jacobian $J^N_f$ (at the origin).
-Denote by $m_a(\upsilon)$ the algebraic multiplicity of the eigenfunction $\upsilon$ corresponding to the constant row-sum or valency of $J^N_f$.
-It follows from \cite[Proposition 5.6]{ADS19} that $\upsilon$ is a semisimple eigenfunction and $m_a(\upsilon)$ is equal to the number of source components in the network.
+Consider a connected network ${\mathcal{N}}$ with three-cells and asymmetric inputs, a generic coupled cell system $f^{\mathcal{N}}$ and the corresponding Jacobian $J^{\mathcal{N}}_f$ (at the origin).
+Denote by $m_a(\upsilon)$ the algebraic multiplicity of the eigenvalue $\upsilon$ corresponding to the constant row-sum or valency of $J^{\mathcal{N}}_f$.
+It follows from \cite[Proposition 5.6]{ADS19} that $\upsilon$ is a semisimple eigenvalue and $m_a(\upsilon)$ is equal to the number of source components in the network.
 Thus $m_a(\upsilon)<3$, otherwise the network has three source components and it is disconnected.
-Moreover, we know that there exists at least one more eigenfunction which we denote by $\mu$.
-In the next result, we refer to the eigenvalues of $J^N_f$ for generic $f$ as $\upsilon, \mu$ in case there are only two distinct eigenvalues, and $\upsilon, \mu_1, \mu_2$ in case there are three distinct eigenvalues.
+We have then that there exists at least one more eigenvalue which we denote by $\mu$.
+In the next result, we refer to the eigenvalues of $J^{\mathcal{N}}_f$ for generic $f$ as $\upsilon, \mu$ in case there are only two distinct eigenvalues, and $\upsilon, \mu_1, \mu_2$ in case there are three distinct eigenvalues.